mauzeh/mauzeh.github.io/_posts/2014-11-12-symfony-showcase.markdown

 categories: Symfony2
 ---

-I've recently published a Symfony 2 code sample which is based a real life project.
+I've recently published a Symfony 2 code sample which is based on a real life project.
 The original project is a web-based workflow app and is currently in production by > 5000 users.
 In this code sample, no GUI is included.
 Instead, you may run the unit tests provided to verify that the code works.

 [View the code sample](https://www.github.com/mauzeh/showcase-symfony/)